fivetran/dbt_ad_reporting/README.md

 ### Step 3: Configure Database and Schema Variables
 By default, this package looks for your ad platform data in your target database.
 If this is not where your app platform data is stored, add the relevant `<connector>_database` variables to your `dbt_project.yml` file (see below).
+> Please note, cross-database querying, where the `*_database` variable differs from the database specified in your `profiles.yml`, is not supported by all dbt adapters (e.g., dbt-redshift).
+Refer to the documentation for your specific destination adapter for more details on its capabilities.

 ```yml
 vars: